ton-blockchain/docs/docs/func/functions.md

 Every program must have a function with id 0, that is `main` or `recv_internal` function.

-`recv_internal` is called when smartcontract receives an inbound internal message, `recv_external` is for inbound external messages and `run_ticktock` is called in ticktock transactions of special smartcontracts.
+`recv_internal` is called when smart contract receives an inbound internal message, `recv_external` is for inbound external messages and `run_ticktock` is called in ticktock transactions of special smart contracts.

 ### Return type